We Dedicate Ourselves to Protect and Improve Your Quality of Life by Providing Responsive and Caring Service.

 - 1911: The department secured a horse-drawn hose reel from the Berkley Fire Department who had obtained it from Jamestown.
 The reel and wagon were pulled by any horse that could be pressed into service when an alarm was sounded.

 - 1915: Mr. Ira Johnson of the Greenleaf Johnson Lumber Company donated a mule to the department which was promptly traded for a horse.
 The horse was maintained at fire headquarters and used strictly for fire department purposes only.
 Unfortunately, the feed bill soon exceeded the department's resources and the first official fire house had to be sold to pay the debt.
 D.W.
 Raper and Son then donated the services of their horse to pull the wagon to and from fires.

 - 1917: Under the dedicated and excellent leadership of the department's second chief, SH.
 Dennis, the department became completely motorized.
 A 500 GPM American LaFrance was purchased and a Ford truck chassis was converted to a hose wagon.
 The new equipment was paid for within two years.

-- 1963: The City of Chesapeake established after the merger of the City of South Norfolk and Norfolk County on January 1, 1963.
-South Norfolk Fire Stations Number 1 and Number 2 joined forces with the Brentwood, Deep Creek, Fentress, Great Bridge, St. Brides, Sunday Ray, Washington Borough and Western Branch Fire Departments to form the new City of Chesapeake Fire Department.
+- 1963: The City of Chesapeake was established after the merger of the City of South Norfolk and Norfolk County on January 1, 1963.
+South Norfolk Fire Stations Number 1 and Number 2 joined forces with the Brentwood, Deep Creek, Fentress, Great Bridge, St. Brides, Sunday Ray, Washington Borough, and Western Branch Fire Departments to form the new City of Chesapeake Fire Department.